 Zero to ASIC course grant

-I am excited to introduce a grant for the Zero to ASIC digital course.
+I am excited to introduce a grant for the Zero to ASIC digital and analog courses.

 The grant will provide a Silicon-level ticket for selected participants.
-Two grants will be awarded per month.
+Four grants will be awarded per month.

 The grant is for people who are unable to pay the full price, please only apply if you need it.